WindJammer6/17.-Mini-Projects-from-School/README.md

 I contributed to the problem statement formulation, project ideation and construction of the prototype model using Arduino Uno.

+Devpost link to our project 'Third Eye' in the SUTD What The Hack (WTH) Hackathon 2024: https://devpost.com/software/third-eye-m1ha3p

 *Source(s):*
 - https://www.sutdwth.com/ (SUTD What The Hack (WTH) Hackathon 2024 official website)